junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

   ♦ If possible get medical help and a stool analysis.

   ♦ Amebic dysentery can be treated with metronidazole, if possible followed by diloxanide furoate.
-For dosage, length of treatment, and precautions, see p.
-368.
+For dosage, length of treatment, and precautions, see [page 368](#page-368).

   ♦ For amebic abscess, treat as for amebic dysentery.
-Be sure to take both metronidazole and diloxanide furoate (p.
-368).
+Be sure to take both metronidazole and diloxanide furoate ([page 368](#page-368)).

 **Prevention:**